Symptom: The Bra cups pucker

 Problem: If tightening the strap is not working, the problem could be that your cup size is too big.
 You're not filling out the top of your cup and this is causing your straps to slide down your shoulders.
 The bra style could also be the problem.
 Wide-set straps are very popular.
 However, if you have small or sloping shoulders, this style is not for you.

 Solution: Try a bra with a smaller cup size or a different style bra.
 Racer-back bras are a great solution for falling straps.
 There are also accessories that help to keep your straps in place.
-Visit our accessory department to see a selection.
+Visit our accessory department to see a selection. |

 Symptom: Underwire is uncomfortable and poking.

+Problem: Either the cup size is too small, placing the underwire right on the tender breast tissue, or the style of the bra is not providing a wide enough cup to support your breast, or the design of the bra is placing the cups too close together.
 Solution: Try going up a cup size and see if the underwire fits more comfortably (e.g.: 36C to a 36D).
 Or try a different style bra with fuller cups and/or a larger center panel in front.
-A large-breasted woman can still experience poking on the sides, even in a bra that is the correct size.
+A large-breasted woman can still experience poking on the sides, even in a bra that is the correct size. |

 Symptom: Stretch marks are visible running up and down the breasts.